Error Analysis of Krylov Subspace approximation Based on IDR($s$) Method for Matrix Function Bilinear Forms: Numerical Experiments

 \section{Numerical Experiments}

-All numerical experiments in this study were conducted on a computer with 4.0GB of RAM and a processor Intel(R) Core(TM) i5-10210U CPU@1.60GHz 2.11 GHz, running Windows 10.
-The software used was MATLAB R2023b.
-In this section, numerical experiments are conducted to verify that the first term of the error expansion, \(\xi_1 = \beta |\mathbf{e}_m^\top \phi_1(H_m) \mathbf{e}_1| \|\mathbf{u}^\top \mathbf{v}_{m+1}\|\), can well estimate the actual error.When calculating \(\phi_i(H_m)\), the value of \(t_0\) is required.
+All numerical experiments in this study were conducted on a computer with 4.0GB of RAM and a processor Intel(R) Core(TM) i5-10210U CPU@1.60GHz 2.11 GHz, running Windows 10 OS and MATLAB R2023b.
+In this section, numerical experiments are conducted to verify that the first term of the error expansion, \(\xi_1 = \beta |\mathbf{e}_m^\top \phi_1(H_m) \mathbf{e}_1||\mathbf{u}^\top \mathbf{v}_{m+1}|\), can well estimate the actual error.
+When calculating \(\phi_i(H_m)\), the value of \(t_0\) is required.
 Considering that \(t_0 \in S\) and the numerical range of matrix \(H_m\) is contained in $S$, we can set \(t_0\) within the numerical range of matrix \(H_m\).
 Experimental results show that the numerical value of \(\xi_1\) is not sensitive to different choices of \(t_0\), and \(t_0\) can be set as \(h_{1,1}\) or $0$.
 In the experiments, we need to calculate \(f(H_m)\) and \(\phi_i(H_m)\).
-Since the size of \(H_m\) is moderate, we can directly use MATLAB's built-in function \texttt{expm} to complete the calculation.
+Since the size of \(H_m\) is moderate, we can directly use MATLAB's built-in function \texttt{funm} to complete such calculations (but when encountering special functions, such as the exponential function, the built-in function {\tt expm} will be used).
 In particular, when the matrix is a real symmetric matrix, we use the method of spectral decomposition for calculation.
 To compare with the actual error, the relative error is calculated in the experiments, so the actual relative error is defined as

 We use the first term of the expansion to estimate the relative error of the error, denoted as \(\xi^{\text{rel}}\), which is expressed as